TheCandidStartup/TheCandidStartup.github.io/_drafts/heat-geek-nano-store-dhw-changes.md

 {% include candid-image.html src="/assets/images/home-assistant/dhw-flow-tank-temps.png" alt="Flow vs Tank Temps March 27th" %}

 * Measured tank temp doesn't quite reach target of 60°C. Heat pump ran on until it hit some internal max temp limit and shut itself down
+* Temperature sensor is all over the place.
+Either conditions in the store are turbulent or the sensor is misbehaving
-* Best guess is that water is getting to 75°C but for whatever reason temperature sensor is seeing 20°C less
+* Best guess is that water is getting to 75°C but for whatever reason temperature sensor is seeing 20°C less with lots of variation
 * Sensor on other side of an air bubble?
 Sensor become slightly detached from side of heat exchanger?

 # Bleeding Radiators